quodlibet/senf/docs/index.rst

     for entry in os.listdir(argv[1]):
         print_(u"File: ", entry)

-The above example prints wrongly encoded filenames on Unix and all unicode filenames on Windows.
+The above example prints wrongly encoded filenames on Unix and unicode filenames on Windows.

 **senf** does not monkey patch stdlib functions, it just provides alternatives